 Check out Jackson’s locally-owned shops which are filled with curated collections of treasures that include everything from one-of-a-kind art to T-shirts for the kids.
 There are jeans and cowboy boots for all, or if you’re game, go for the locally crafted jewelry or a chic handcrafted cowboy hat.
 Most shops are owned by local characters or informed local outdoor experts who will help you choose something great as they share a love for Jackson Hole.

-We suggest shopping local, buying local at Teton Mountaineering, MADE, Belle Cose, JD High Country Outfitters, Skinny Skis, Valley Bookstore, Workshop, Two Grey Hills, New West Knifeworks and Grit General.
+We suggest shopping local, buying local at Teton Mountaineering, MADE, Belle Cose, JD High Country Outfitters, Skinny Skis, Valley Bookstore, Workshop, Two Grey Hills, and New West Knifeworks.
 Consider getting a custom cowboy hat fitting with JW Bennett.
 And be sure to visit to Yippy-I-O candy emporium.
 Your sweet tooth won't know what hit it!

 Snow King Mountain, known to locals as the "Town Hill," is the oldest ski area in Wyoming, not to mention a fun-filled destination for an afternoon of winter activities.